The Darkside-20k Data Acquisition System: Front End Processors

 The hit finding algorithm was developed to improve real-time hit identification and is based on the difference between the matched exponential filter and a moving average filter.
 The matched filter maximises the signal-to-noise ratio and produces sharp, cusp-like peaks at the hit positions.
 Subtracting a moving average of the filtered waveform suppresses slow baseline variations and correlated low-frequency noise, allowing individual hits to be clearly separated.
-Three key parameters govern the hit-finding algorithm: the moving average's window length, the hit detection threshold level, and the charge-to-prominence cut-off.
-Hits must cross a specified threshold and exhibit a charge-to-prominence ratio greater than a predetermined minimum value to be retained.
+Three key parameters govern the hit-finding algorithm: the moving-average window length (60 samples), the minimum integrated filtered-waveform response, and the hit-prominence threshold.
+Candidate hits are first required to have an integral of the filtered waveform above threshold greater than 12 samples, and then a prominence larger than 0.6 in single photoelectron units.
+These cuts are tuned to keep high single-photoelectron efficiency while reducing fake hits from noise fluctuations.
 A preliminary optimisation of the algorithm on simulated data indicates that 99\% efficiency on single photo-electron signals can be reached with O(10 Hz) of noise-induced fake signals.
 The \glspl{fep} calculate the prominence, charge and time position of each hit.
 These, together with information on the individual waveforms (time, duration, integrated charge and number of identified hits) constitute the only information transmitted in standard data taking conditions to the subsequent \gls{daq} stages while the individual waveforms are discarded.

 ~\autoref{fig:fep-processing} shows the waveform processing performed by the \glspl{fep} from the filtering to the hit finding stage.